Lip Surgery Specialist

 LIP AUGMENTATION – It’s All About The Vermilion

-In simplicity, lip enhancement is about improving the amount of vermilion (pink part) show.
-This creates a fuller or ‘pouty’ appearance.
+In simplicity, lip enhancement is about improving the amount of vermilion (pink part) show and its shape across the lip from one mouth corner to the other.
+This creates a fuller lip appearance.
 It is the vermilion that is responsible for our perception of lip size.
-Therefore, a variety of approaches exist for achieving this goal.
-This includes injectable fillers, lip implants, lip advancements, and lip lifts.
+Therefore, a variety of approaches exist for improving the amount of vermilion show throughout the lip.
+This includes injectable fillers, implants, and surgical lip advancements and lip lifts.
 Which procedure is right for a specific patient is a matter of how much vermilion show (how thin are your lips?) you have and the appeal of the advantages and disadvantages of each lip approach.

 Injectable fillers are the most common method of lip enhancement.
 For the lips, the injectable filler should be composed of hyaluronic-acid, a naturally resorbing sugar-like molecule (e.g., Juvederm, Restylane), that has very few problems and always goes away.
-While resorbability is not desired by patients, the lips are very reactive to particulated longer-lasting fillers and these should be avoided for lip augmentation.
+While losing the injected filler volume is not desired by patients, the lips are very sensitive and potentially reactive to particulated longer-lasting fillers and these should be avoided for lip augmentation.
 While injectable filler lip enhancement is quick to-do and produces an instant result with virtually no recovery, treatments must be repeated and the cost over time can be significant.
-Thus, some patients may desire a more permanent solution to their aesthetic lip concerns.
+As a result many patients will eventually develop ‘filler fatigue) and seek a more permanent solution to their aesthetic lip concerns.

-Lip implants are now currently available that offer a permanent solution to increasing the size of the lip vermilion (Permalip implants).
-A synthetic lip implant offers permanency of size and can be placed in an office procedure under local anesthesia.
-They are shaped as cylindrical tapered smooth silicone tubes that extend across the lip from one corner of the mouth to the other.
-For those patients who like the results of lip fillers but want a permanent ‘filler’, lip implants can be a good option.
+Lip implants are available that offer a permanent solution to increasing the size of the lip vermilion.
+(Permalip implants).
+This is an utrasoft solid silicone implant that has a smooth surface.
+It is available in 3mm, 4mm and 5mm sizes with different lengths.
+They are shaped as tapered cylinders that extend across the lip from one corner of the mouth to the other.
+While lip implants have a very checkered history, Permalip implants offers a well tolerated material that is both easy to insert as well as to remove.
+The lips are a sensitive area for any solid implant.
+But for those patients who like the results of injectable lip fillers but want a permanent ‘filler’, lip implants provide such an option.

 Male Lip Advancement and Lip Lifts